maximilian-foerg/AM8-Switchwire-Mod/README.md

 * You can make movements in the Z direction just as fast as in the X and Y directions.
 * You need one less stepper motor.

-## FAQ
-### Could you provide a ready-to-go Marlin or Klipper config for this printer?
-Sadly not.
-This is because I do not have the original Anet A8 board anymore.
-On my prototype, I'm using Klipper together with an MKS Gen L V1.0 Board, TMC 2208 stepper drivers, and a custom print head with a LJ18A3-8-Z/AX bed leveling probe, E3D V6 hotend and a BMG extruder set up as Bowden extrusion system.
-If you think my config can still be helpful to you, I'll be happy to send it to you.
-In the future I'd like to provide ready to use configurations for Marlin and Klipper, but I can't promise that.
-### Why are there three versions of the XZ Axis X Rod Mount (40, 45 and 46mm)?
-There are two versions of the Anet A8, one with 45mm spacing between the linear rods of the X-axis, and one with 46mm spacing.
-This also means that the ball bearings on the print head are either 45mm or 46mm apart.
-You need to find out which version of the Anet A8 you have, and print the appropriate version of the rod mounts.
-The 40mm rod mounts are needed for the VORON Afterburner.

 ## Printing Tips
 * The number at the end of each file name indicates how often the part must be printed.
 * All parts are already oriented for the best printing position.
 Do not change the orientation.